Healthy Living Guide for Families (2026): 7 Science-Backed Habits for Nutrition, Sleep & Wellness

 - Bananas

 The digestive system is significant in the absorption of nutrients and immunity.
-Fiber food and fermented food may serve as a solution to a healthy gut microbiome.
+Fiber food and fermented food may support as a solution to a healthy gut microbiome.
 The article on Best Fermented Foods to Teen Gut Health can help you learn more about the benefits of fermented foods in digestion and gut health.

 3. Hydration and Body Function